Dbz/WebCache/README.md

-WebCache - Currently being updated
+WebCache - Currently being updated [working]
 ========

 This is a chrome browser extension that allows the user to view a cached version of the current webpage